Scaling & Root Planing For Gum Disease

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Drs.
-Chen, Ahmed or Nersesyan may place an antibiotic agent after scaling and planing in order to facilitate healing and prevent further harm to your oral health.
+Chen, Ahmed or Yidi may place an antibiotic agent after scaling and planing in order to facilitate healing and prevent further harm to your oral health.

 When deep pockets between teeth and gums are present, it is difficult for Drs.
-Chen, Ahmed or Nersesyan to thoroughly remove plaque and tartar.
+Chen, Ahmed or Yidi to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.
 With proper maintenance, we can help avoid that outcome.

 Benefits of Treatment